 Wattle Grove Primary School has a long history, dating back to July 19th 1915, when it opened in a hall on the corner of Welshpool Road and William Street, with its first teacher Miss Amy Fitzgerald.
 There were 19 children ranging from infants to sixth standard.
 The hall was unsealed, unlined and was extremely cold and draughty, with the rain and piercing wind blowing in through the weatherboards.
 It was prone to flooding in winter, but in summer, the temperature soared, with the heat striking through the hot iron roof.
 Lessons were conducted on slates and water came from a tank when it was available.

-The 1980s and 90s saw further changes to the school buildings, with the purchase in 1985 of a transportable classroom, through the fundraising efforts of the P&C. This classroom was used as a library until 1992, when it was destroyed by fire.
-A new permanent library building and canteen was then established in 1993.
-Continuous fundraising by the P&C enabled all classrooms to be air conditioned.
+The 1980s and 90s saw further changes to the school buildings, with the purchase, in 1985, of a transportable classroom, through the fundraising efforts of the P&C. This classroom was used as a library until 1992, when it was destroyed by fire.
+A new permanent library building and canteen were then established in 1993.
+Continuous fundraising by the P&C, enabled all classrooms to be air conditioned.

-The new 21st century saw the subdivision of previous semi-rural land within Wattle Grove and subsequently new housing estates were established.
+The new 21st century saw the subdivision of the semi-rural land within Wattle Grove and, subsequently, new housing estates were established.
 This led to many more students and new buildings for the school.
-A wonderful new undercover area and new toilets were established in 2001, followed progressively but the location of eight extra transportable classrooms, a new and very modern administration extension, a new staffroom and the introduction of kindergarten classes.
+A large new undercover area and new toilets were established in 2001, followed progressively by the location of eight extra transportable classrooms, a new and very modern administration extension, a new staffroom and the introduction of kindergarten classes.
 In 2006, the school successfully gained an “Investing in Schools” Grant from the Federal Government, for the building of an Arts Studio for specialist art and music lessons.
-During this time enrolments increased from 104 to 298.
+During this time, enrolments increased from 104 to 298.

 A new chapter in Wattle Grove Primary School’s history began at the beginning of 2011, with 359 students commencing school at the new school site.
-Features of the new school include; thirteen permanent classrooms, three early childhood education classrooms, a library/resource centre, a covered assembly area and canteen, music and art/craft facilities, dental therapy unit, administration, staff facilities and the latest in computer technology.
-As part of the Federal Government’s, ”Building the Education Revolution”, the new school also has an additional science room, computer laboratory and learning centre.
+Features of the new school included thirteen permanent classrooms, three early childhood education classrooms, a library/resource centre, a covered assembly area and canteen, music and art/craft facilities, dental therapy unit, administration, staff facilities and the latest in computer technology.
+As part of the Federal Government’s, ”Building the Education Revolution”, the new school also has an additional computer/science laboratory.

-Wattle Grove Primary School has an extensive history that has been built up over the decades by the students, staff and families of this Community.
-We look forward to continuing that history into future decades as an Independent Public School and building upon that sense of “Wattle Grove Community” that has existed for a 100 years with the school celebrating it's Centenary this year, in 2015.
-A number of events and activities are planned as a part of the celebrations.
+Wattle Grove Primary School has an extensive history that has been built up over the decades by the students, staff and families of this community.
+We look forward to continuing that history into future decades, as an Independent Public School, and building upon that sense of “Wattle Grove Community” that has existed for over 100 years.